SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 ros2 launch nav2_bringup navigation_launch.py use_sim_time:=true
 ```

-In rviz add a new map and set topic to `/global_costmap` and set color scheme to `costmap`.
+In RViz add a new map and set topic to `/global_costmap` and set color scheme to `costmap`.
 Now we can use `2D Goal Pose`.

 #### Nav2 on real robot
 Connect to Pi over SSH.
 Run ros2 control, twist_mux and lidar driver on Pi.
-On dev machine, run joy_stick driver, slam_toolbox, rviz, and the navigation launcher with sim_time to false.
+On dev machine, run joy_stick driver, slam_toolbox, RViz, and the navigation launcher with sim_time to false.

-On rviz, we can add a new panel navigation 2, and a new tool navigation2 goal.
+On RViz, we can add a new panel navigation 2, and a new tool navigation2 goal.
 Upon fixing some nav points with the nav2 goal tool, start navigation in nav2 panel will start the navigation.

 Once we have a map, we can keep using it for localization, and use it with nav2.
-Run simulation, joystick control, rviz and twist_mux.
+Run simulation, joystick control, RViz and twist_mux.
 Now instead of running the slam_toolbox, run

 ```bash
 ros2 launch nav2_bringup localization_launcy.py map:=./my_map_save.yaml use_sim_time:=true